 2) The student has a current individualized education program (IEP) -WAC 392-172A-01100

 3) The student has been reevaluated every three years -WAC 392-172A-03015

 4) The student is currently receiving special education services

 Form P-213, Report of Students Residing in Nonhigh Districts and Enrolled in High School Districts This is a year-end report.
-Form P-213 is used at year-end to summarize certain enrollments reported on Form P-223 during the school year.
+Form P-213 is used to summarize students who are enrolled in a grade in a district their resident district does not offer.

 School districts report students enrolled in a state approved transitional bilingual instructional program (kindergarten through twelfth grade).